Every woman needs her own set of home improvement tools to do repairs and maintenance around the house – stop waiting for someone else to do it!

 If Nothing Else

 If you don’t do ANYTHING else, this is the tool set that I started with.
+My friend Danielle tells you how to repair a broken toilet handle with a basic tool kit like this.

 When EJ and I first met, all of his tools were in storage, so we used this set for quite a while.
 Even after we got his tools, this simple all-in-one kit met most of our needs.
 It’s easy to carry around and has pretty much every tool you’ll need on a regular basis.
 Add a staple gun and a multi-fold ladder, and you’re good for a while.